 A. Experience has taught me to be careful.
-In a Church like ours, where we are open to mystical experiences and the spiritual gifts, all sorts of spiritually immature people are going to be attracted who are going to claim revelations from God that are no more than personal psychological projections or the influence of demons.
+In a Community like ours, where we are open to mystical experiences and the spiritual gifts, all sorts of spiritually immature people are going to be attracted who are going to claim revelations from Elohim (God) that are no more than personal psychological projections or the influence of demons.
 Discerning these things is learned only by experience.

-God has placed us in our circumstances to solve certain problems.
+Yahweh has placed us in our circumstances to solve certain problems.
 Some may be philosophers or scientists, but not all are called to be philosophers of scientists.
 It is the same with spiritual gifts.
-Some churches insist that the absence of certain spiritual gifts indicates that a person is not in right relationship with God.
-This is terribly dangerous for you then find people working themselves up to a pitch until they get, as they suppose, the gifts.
+Some churches insist that the absence of certain spiritual gifts indicates that a person is not in right relationship with Elohim (God).
+This is terribly dangerous for you then find people working themselves up to a pitch until they 'get', as they suppose, the gifts.

 Q. I know you are quite sceptical about the gift of tongues for this reason...

 A. And not, I believe, without good cause.
-So many Christians, as well as non-Christians, experience what I would call psychological dissociation and start speaking unintelligible blurb.
-They themselves, as well as gullible onlookers, assume it is the power of God.
-But it is "soulish"...
+So many Christians, as well as non-Christians, experience what I would call psychological dissociation and start speaking unintelligible babble.
+They themselves, as well as gullible onlookers, assume it is the power of Elohim (God).
+But it is 'soulish'...

 A. Yes.
-By "soulishness" I mean projections of the human psyche which appear to be spiritual simply because they are disassociated.
+By 'soulishness' I mean projections of the human psyche which appear to be spiritual simply because they are disassociated.
 If you have ever seen a woman in shock who speaks unintelligible gibberish you will know what I mean.
-The priestess or the Sibylline Oracle, Shamans, and witchdoctors all do this, sometimes under the influence of demons.
+The priestess or the Sibylline Oracle, Shamans, and witchdoctors all do this, usually under the influence of demons.

-But the influence of the Holy Spirit is quite different.
-The Spirit of God is coherent, dignified, and under the control of the person experiencing it.
+But the influence of the Ruach haQodesh (Holy Spirit) is quite different.
+The Ruach Elohim (Spirit of God) is coherent, dignified, and under the control of the person experiencing it.

 A. Oh yes.
 Admittedly it is not a gift used much by us as we tend to favour the prophetic gift, our experience being very much in dream states and visions.
 But it may well come into more widespread use later.